smith-sj/ottr/README.md

 ### Command Line Arguments Handler

-This feature will ensure eveyrthing that can be done from the ottr UI, will be achievable through command line arguments.
+This feature will ensure everything that can be done from the ottr UI, will be achievable through command line arguments.

 For example, instead of launching ottr and selecting **Add Task** the user should be able to run a command directly from the directory such as `ottr add "name of task"`.